 Spends Less time in foster care

 More likely to succeed in school

 We advocate for abused and neglected children in Cole County’s Court

 Capital City CASA advocates for foster children in Cole County.
-In the last three years alone, 289 children were removed from their homes for abuse or neglect and fewer than half will ever go home.
+In the last three years alone, over 200 children were removed from their homes for abuse or neglect and fewer than half will ever go home.
 We need you to volunteer to give a voice to one of these children.